Alphabetical Plant Listing

 Deciduous Azaleas, Evergreen Azaleas, Lepidote Rhododendrons, Elepidote Rhododendrons

-• Choose varieties that will grow on a scale appropriate for your landscape needs.
+• Choose varieties that will grow on a scale appropriate to your landscape needs.
 Rhododendrons have no final size and can grow almost indefinitely.
-They range from dwarf, ground-hugging varieties which may reach 16 in. in 10 years (40 cm) to giant tree-like specimens as tall as 20 ft. or more (6 m).
+They range from dwarf, ground-hugging varieties, which may reach 16 in. in 10 years (40 cm) to giant tree-like specimens as tall as 20 ft. or more (6 m).
 Both moisture and the length of the growing season will have a serious impact on their growth rate.
 Some Rhododendrons will experience a fast growth rate (2 ft. per or 60 cm) while others will slowly grow less than 0.5 in. per year (1cm).

-The following is a list of compact, dwarf to medium-size Azaleas and Rhododendrons famed for their flowers.
+The following is a list of compact, dwarf to medium-sized Azaleas and Rhododendrons famed for their flowers.
 Most of them have been recognized as proven performers and have received the Rhododendron of the Year Award of the American Rhododendron Society and/or the prestigious Award of Garden Merit of the Royal Horticultural Society.

 Guide Information